-We have received a silver award from Green Tourism – the largest and most established sustainable certification programme in the world.
-This is just the beginning of our sustainable journey – we’re working for Gold!
+We have received a GOLD award from Green Tourism – the largest and most established sustainable certification programme in the world.

 The 37 acres of nature reserve in which Glan Morfa Holiday Cottages is situated is managed carefully in order to attract and maintain a wide variety of wildlife from bugs to Buzzards whilst at the same time allowing as much access as possible in order for our guests to be able to explore and to fully experience the diversity of the landscape, foliage and abundant wildlife.